Wrongful Termination and Insurance: How to Protect Your Business

 Protecting Your Business from Wrongful Termination Claims

-The modern workplace environment is incredibly complex and constantly changing, which is why it’s important for businesses to not only understand the potential staff-related issues that could arise but also find ways to mitigate these potential problems.
+The modern workplace environment is incredibly complex and constantly changing, so it’s important for businesses to not only understand the potential staff-related issues that could arise but also find ways to mitigate them.

-And while completely avoiding the risk of litigation is all but impossible, there are best practices that businesses can follow in order to mitigate these risks.
-Employers should make sure that their layoff processes are vetted and properly administered and that all wage and hour protocols are updated and compliant.
+While completely avoiding the risk of litigation is impossible, there are best practices that businesses can follow to mitigate these risks.
+Employers should ensure that their layoff processes are vetted and properly administered and that all wage and hour protocols are updated and compliant.

-One of the best preventive measures for employers looking to avoid wrongful termination claims is to make sure that they are thoroughly and exhaustively documenting the reasons behind employee terminations.
+One of the best preventive measures for employers looking to avoid wrongful termination claims is to thoroughly and exhaustively document the reasons behind employee terminations.
 This is especially true for terminations that are not layoffs related to financial woes.

 Get your managers and supervisors involved in documenting employee conduct and quality of work.
-Your case is always stronger if there are several sources that can vouch for and support the reasons behind a termination.
+Your case is always stronger if several sources can vouch for and support the reasons behind a termination.

 If you find yourself in a situation in which you need to lay off numerous employees at once, make sure that you consult with an employment attorney first to discuss possible ramifications and potential strategies.